Frank J. Lowry: Early life

 Frank Jacob Lowry was born in Cresco, Iowa, on 1 February 1888.
 In 1906, he attended St. John's Military Academy in Delafield, Wisconsin.
 In 1907, he was appointed to the United States Naval Academy at Annapolis, from which he graduated in 1911.
+Among hic classmates were fellow Admirals Morton Deyo, Harry W. Hill, George D. Murray, and Frederick Reifkohl.
 He was commissioned as an ensign in 1914.
 He served on submarines, starting with duty on the submarine tender USS Alert in 1914.
 He became a lieutenant (junior grade) in 1915, and a lieutenant in 1916.
 In 1917, he was posted to the cruiser USS Raleigh (C-8).
 The following year he was transferred to the USS Pittsburgh.

 After the war, he saw duty at the Mare Island Naval Shipyard.
 He commanded the cargo ship USS Pensacola from 1922 until 1925, after which he was promoted to lieutenant commander.
 In 1925, he entered the Naval War College, from which he graduated in May 1926.
 After service on the battleship USS California from 1926 to 1928, he became a professor of naval science and tactics at the University of California in Berkeley, with the rank of commander.

-Following the usual pattern of alternating duty ashore with service at sea, he commanded the destroyer USS Hale from 1931 to 1933, then served as a training officer at the Naval Training Center San Diego.
+Following the usual pattern of alternating duty ashore with service at sea, he commanded the destroyer USS Hale from 1931 to 1933, then served as a training officer at Naval Training Center San Diego.
 He saw sea duty again as executive officer of the cruiser USS Tuscaloosa from 1936 to 1938, after which he was promoted to captain.
 He was then assigned to the officer personnel division of the Bureau of Navigation in Washington, D.C., from March 1938 to September 1940.